AninditaBasu/AninditaBasu/docs/ui_doctemplate.md

 # {{ page.title }}

 These are the mockups for the document-template feature of an enterprise-level software.
-The design brief was: `prevent the Blank Page Syndrome`.
+The design brief was: `Prevent the Blank Page Syndrome`.

 The mockups are presented here in the form of an animation.
 To see the animation, click the image.
-To stop the animation, use the Back button of your browser.
+To stop the animation, reload the page.

 ![animated GIF](./images/docTemplate.gif)